Dragon's Back Hike Hong Kong: A Beginner's Guide to HK's Easiest Trail

 Dragon’s Back Hike: How To Get There

 Hong Kong has excellent public transportation, making it easy to access this trailhead.
 We took the bus to Shau Kei Wan, but there is also an MTR line that will take you there, depending on where you’re connecting from.
+If you’re doing the MTR, head out through exit A1 into the bus and taxi park.

 Getting back from Big Wave Bay was reasonably straightforward, but the first bus filled up with people returning to the city, and we had to wait a while.
-We walked up the hill to this bus stop to catch the mini bus back to Shau Kei Wan.
+We walked up the hill to this bus stop to catch the minibus back to Shau Kei Wan.

 Trail Description (Segmented)